okta/okta-signin-widget/README.md

   js/
     # CDN JS file that exports the OktaSignIn object in UMD format.
 This is
-    # packaged with everything needed to run the widget, including third party
+    # packaged with everything needed to run the widget, including 3rd party
     # vendor files.
     okta-sign-in.min.js

     # Main entry file that is used in the npm require(@okta/okta-signin-widget)
     # flow.
-This does not package third party dependencies - these are pulled
+This does not package 3rd party dependencies - these are pulled
     # down through `npm install` (which allows you to use your own version of
     # jquery, etc).
     okta-sign-in.entry.js